Angamanga/1dv450-ki222bj/README.md

 ###Exceptions
 I think I misunderstood the way tags are supposed to be implemented and therefore, the functionality is not perfect at the moment.
 I thought I should choose a number of tags which the users could set a value on but I have now realised the tags should be like key-words which can be added by the users.
 That functionality is not present at the moment due to time-constraints.
 However, I'll sort that out when doing the client-application.

+#Lab 1:
+Navigate to localhost:1337/apikey or http://82.196.15.113:1337/apikey if using demo-application.

+###Creating an admin-user(if using the app on localhost, only needed for lab 1).
+To create an admin-user, navigate to app/api/models/User.js.
+Change admin.defaultsTo:true.
+Start development server.
+Create a new user.
+Stop server and change back to admin.defaultsTo:false.
+Start development server again and create new users, log in as admin or log in as other users and play around!
+Please raise an issue or contact me if you have any questions!